-Owner/Developer: BLH No. 2, LLC, AE Barnes III, LLC, and City of Colorado Springs

-Representative: Kimley-Horn & Associates
+Owner/Developer: BLH No. 2, LLC, AE Barnes III, LLC, and City of Colorado Springs Representative: Kimley-Horn & Associates Location: East of Marksheffel Road and between the future extensions of Stetson Hills Boulevard, Barnes Road and Banning Lewis Parkway

-Location: East of Marksheffel Road and between the future extensions of Stetson Hills Boulevard, extensions of Stetson Hills Boulevard, Barnes Road and Banning Lewis Parkway.
+The project includes applications for a major master plan amendment, PUD zone change and PUD concept plan for 557.357 acres of land located east of Marksheffel Road and between the future extensions of Stetson Hills Boulevard, Barnes Road and Banning Lewis Parkway.
 The project is herein referred to as "Freestyle North at BLR".
 The major amendment to the Banning Lewis Ranch Master Plan changes the land use designation to accommodate a mix of residential and civic (i.e. school, parks, public facilities, etc.) uses.
-The zone change request would change the current zoning from R1-6000/R1-6000/cr/R5/cr/PBC/cr/PUD/SS/AO (Single-Family Residential, Single-Family Residential with Conditions of Record, Multi-Family Residential with Conditions of Record, Planned Business Center with Conditions of Record, Planned Unit Development and Streamside and Airport Overlays) to PUD/SS/AO (Planned Unit Development: Residential, 2.0-24.99du/ac, 35'-50' Max.
+The zone change request would change the current zoning from R1-6000/R1-6000/cr/R5/cr/PBC/cr/PUD/SS/AO (Single-Family Residential, Single-Family Residential with Conditions of Record, Multi-Family Residential with Conditions of Record, Planned Unit Development and Streamside and Airport Overlays) to PUD/SS/AO (Planned Unit Development: Residential, 2.0-24.99du/ac, 35'-50' Max.
 Building Heights; with Streamside and Airport Overlays).
 The proposed PUD concept plan illustrates a phased residential development with a mix of land uses and public and private improvements.